Cecil Havers: Legal career

 Havers was called to the Bar at Inner Temple in 1920, coming top of the bar examinations, and "took silk" to become a King's Counsel in 1939.
 He served as recorder of Chichester from 1939 to 1951.
 He also served as a judge in the Gold Coast in 1944-45, and as a Commissioner of Assize in the midlands in 1949.
 He became a bencher at Inner Temple in 1946, and served as Treasurer in 1971.
 He was elected as an honorary fellow of Corpus Christi in 1975.

-He was appointed as a High Court judge in 1951, being assigned to the Probate, Divorce and Admiralty Division, and received the customary knighthood.
+Havers was appointed a High Court judge in 1951, being assigned to the Probate, Divorce and Admiralty Division, and received the customary knighthood.
 He was transferred to the King's Bench Division in 1952.

 Havers was the trial judge who presided over the conviction of Ruth Ellis for murder in 1955.
 Ellis was the last woman to be sentenced to death and executed in the United Kingdom.
 In a 2010 television interview his grandson, the actor Nigel Havers, revealed that his grandfather had written to the Home Secretary recommending a reprieve as he regarded it as a crime passionnel, but received a curt refusal.
 He subsequently sent money annually for the upkeep of Ellis's son.

-He retired as a full-time judge in 1967, and became Deputy Dean of the Arches in 1970.
+Havers retired as a full-time judge in 1967, and became Deputy Dean of the Arches in 1970.

 Family

 Havers married Enid Snelling in 1916.
 They had one daughter, Elizabeth Butler-Sloss, and three sons, Tony, David, and Michael Havers.

-His younger son, Michael, served as Solicitor General from 1972 to 1974, as Attorney General from 1979 to 1987 and then briefly as Lord Chancellor; his daughter Elizabeth became the first female Lord Justice of Appeal in 1988 and the first female President of the Family Division of the High Court in 1999.
+His youngest son, Michael, served as Solicitor General from 1972 to 1974, as Attorney General from 1979 to 1987 and then briefly as Lord Chancellor; his daughter Elizabeth became the first female Lord Justice of Appeal in 1988 and the first female President of the Family Division of the High Court in 1999.

-Through his son Michael, Havers' grandsons are Philip Havers, a King's Counsel, and Nigel Havers, an actor.
+Through his son Michael, Havers' grandsons are Philip Havers, a King's Counsel, and Nigel Havers, the actor.